M66B/FairEmail/docs/FAQ-cs-rCZ.md

 Please see [here](https://support.office.com/en-us/article/pop-imap-and-smtp-settings-for-outlook-com-d088b986-291d-42b8-9564-9c414e2aa040) for the Microsoft documentation about configuring an email client.
 There is also a section about common connection errors and solutions.

 Some older Exchange server versions have a bug causing empty message and corrupt attachments.
-Pro provizorní řešení se prosím podívejte na [tento nejčastější dotaz](#user-content-faq110).
+Please see [this FAQ](#user-content-faq110) for a workaround.

 Please see [this FAQ](#user-content-faq133) about ActiveSync support.